2 Week FULL Albania Itinerary for Backpackers

 Early in the morning on day 9 of your 2 week Albania itinerary, a mini bus will pick you up outside your accommodations to bring you to the Komani Lake Ferry Port – assuming you were organized and booked everything ahead of time.

 This stop is not “mandatory,” so to speak, however I highly recommend staying at least 1 night on the Shala River.
-The Shala River has crystal clear, blue water flowing through a large canyon.
+The Shala River has crystal clear, blue water flowing through the mountains.
 At the Shala River you can rent kayaks and complete the Balkoni Hike to an epic viewpoint looking over the river.

 The owners of the guesthouse you choose to stay at will pick you up at the Komani Lake Ferry Port when you arrive and bring you back the following morning so you can catch the connecting ferry to Valbona.